New pictures: Parkland shooter might have tried to create vantage point to fire below

 The Parkland Public Schools tells Fox News it has made plans to tear down Building 12, which is where the shooting unfolded.
 A spokesperson for the school says the district has suggested it will cost $28.5 million to tear down and replace the school.
 The plan would require state funding and lawmakers' approval.

-The chargest against Cruzinclude 17 counts of premeditated murder.
+The charges against Cruzinclude 17 counts of premeditated murder.